VectorTensor/MachineLearningNotebooks/README.md

 The Logistic regression one is deployed.

 ## Sentiment analysis
 There a single sentiment classifier that classifies positive and negative sentiment [RNN](https://github.com/VectorTensor/MachineLearningNotebooks/blob/main/RNN.ipynb).
 It is a simple model of GRU.
 IMDB dataset was used for training.
+It is currently not deployed.